-The progress of decarbonisation since 1990 that has been made worldwide can be seen, expressed as CO2 emissions per head of population below.
+The progress of decarbonisation since 1990 that has been made worldwide and the short term effect of the COVID-19 pandemic can be seen below, expressed as CO2 emissions per head of population.

-It is clear from the chart above that there are only limited ways that effectively reduce CO2 emissions from power generation:
+It is clear from the chart above that there are only limited ways that effectively reduce CO2 emissions at scale from power generation:

-- the transition from Coal to Gas-firing for power generation and a Fracking revolution, as in the USA, where annual emissions have reduced by ~1,600 million tonnes per year, (~-20%), since 2005.
-The USA now produces less than 15% of Global CO2 emissions, down from ~22% in the year 2000: this represents a reduction of 2019 Global CO2 emissions of ~4.7%.
+- the Fracking revolution, as in the USA with the market driven transition from Coal to Gas-firing for power generation have resulted in an annual emissions reduction of ~1,600 million tonnes per year, (~-33%), since 2000.
+The USA now produces less than 14% of Global CO2 emissions, down from ~22% in the year 2000: this represents a reduction of 2019 Global CO2 emissions of ~4.7%.

-Illogically these effective mechanisms for CO2 emissions reduction, were that a worthwhile objective, are rejected by “Green Thinking”.
-The use of Weather Dependent Renewables, (Wind and Solar), may not have any direct fuel costs but they do heavily rely on the use of Fossil fuels for their manufacture, installation and maintenance.
+Illogically these effective mechanisms for CO2 emissions reduction, (were that an essential and worthwhile objective), are rejected by “Green Thinking”.
+The use of Weather-Dependent “Renewable”, (Wind and Solar), may not have any direct fuel costs but they do heavily rely on the use of Fossil fuels for their manufacture, installation and maintenance.